-- a.
-Establishing performance benchmarks and expectations - b.
-Monitoring the performance of investments - c.
-Evaluating Staff's capability and performance
+- a) Establishing performance benchmarks and expectations - b) Monitoring the performance of investments - c) Evaluating Staff's capability and performance - d) Retaining Investment Advisors ("Advisors"), actuaries and other consultants, as appropriate

 B. Investment Committee

 The Investment Committee ("Committee") is responsible for reviewing this Policy and recommending changes related to it to the Board for its approval.
 In addition, the Committee is responsible for monitoring activities and reviewing reports related to this Policy.